Daiwa Silver Creek Minnow

 Trout in net caught with Silver Creek Minnow.Daiwa Silver Creek 44S Red Gold Yamame

-If you replace the front treble with a single hook, whichever hook is not in the fish will be in the net.
+If you replace both trebles with single hooks, whichever hook is not in the fish will be in the net.
 That complicates the release of the fish.
-If you remove the front treble and replace the rear one with a barbless single hook, the lure will nearly always come out by itself as soon as you get the fish in the net.
+If you replace them with barbless single hooks, the lure will nearly always come out by itself as soon as you get the fish in the net.
 Release in that case could not be easier.
+Of course, if you hook a 6 incher (and yes, 6" fish will hit sinking minnow lures) the lure will nearly always come out by itself before you get the fish in the net.

 Still Life setting, with rod, net and trout.
 Leaves cover the water's surface.Daiwa Silver Creek 50S "Black Gold"

 Some YouTube videos of Japanese anglers show them making rapid, exaggerated pulses during the retrieve.
 However, the few underwater videos that show those retrieves also show that fish have a very hard time catching the lure - not because the retrieve is too fast but because the lure jerks too wildly from side to side.
-Personally, I think either a steady retrieve or gentle pulses will yield more actual hook ups.
+Personally, I think gentle pulses would yield more actual hook ups, and I've done surprisingly well with just a steady retrieve.
+Either way, the Daiwa Silver Creek Minnows catch fish!

 Finesse-Fishing Home > Single Hook Lures > Daiwa Silver Creek Minnow